Credit Card Payment Due Date: When Are Credit Card Payments Due?

 The Takeaway

 Credit cards have many benefits, but it can be important to stay on top of your payments so your debt doesn’t accrue and your credit score is maintained.
-Understanding when your credit card payment is due, by looking at your statement or contacting your card issuer, is a smart move.
+Understanding when your credit card payment is due, whether by looking at your statement or contacting your card issuer, is a smart move.
 It can also be wise to request your due date be moved, if possible, to better sync up with your cash-flow needs.

 Members earn 2 rewards points for every dollar spent on purchases.
 No rewards points will be earned with respect to reversed transactions, returned purchases, or other similar transactions.
 When you elect to redeem rewards points toward active SoFi accounts, including but not limited to, your SoFi Checking or Savings account, SoFi Money® account, SoFi Active Invest account, SoFi Credit Card account, or SoFi Personal, Private Student, Student Loan Refinance, or toward SoFi Travel purchases, your rewards points will redeem at a rate of 1 cent per every point.
 For more details, please visit the Rewards page.
 Brokerage and Active investing products offered through SoFi Securities LLC, Member FINRA/SIPC.
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.